Timinator2000/Algorithm_X/06 - your turn/03 - einstein riddle.md

 1)	Georges & Salad which means Georges eats Salad
 2)	Georges !
 Salad which means Georges doesn't eat Salad.

 #1 is very clear.
-You cannot put salad in the same column as George!
+You cannot put salad in the same column as Georges!
 Sounds like mutual exclusivity, right?
 But what about #2.
 How can we handle mutual inclusivity, actions that _must_ happen together?

 Assume I have a set of items: `{a, b, c, d, e}` and it is given that `a` and `c` are mutually inclusive.
 I have to choose two items from the set, but if I choose `a`, I must also choose `c` or if I first choose `c`, I must also choose `a`.
 Any combination of `b`, `d` and `e` would be fine.
 In this playground, we have only covered mutual exclusivity, never inclusivity.
 Is there a way we can handle this situation with what we already know?
 There sure is!